Ayushparwal/boom/README.md

 - Contributed to simulation-based research in **Finite Element Analysis (FEA)** and **Computational Fluid Dynamics (CFD)**.
 - Reviewed and analyzed scientific papers to support simulation accuracy and computational design.
 - Gained hands-on experience with aerospace modeling and scientific research methodologies.

-### 🧪 Prodigy InfoTech
-**Machine Learning Intern | Remote | June 2024**
-- Designed and trained a custom **machine learning model** tailored to company specifications.
-- Built and optimized a database backend to support efficient querying for model predictions.
-- Achieved an accuracy of **83.19%**, improving insights and model performance for internal datasets.

 ---